Irreq/gesture-audio-control/README.md

 python3 app.py
 ```

-The program can be used with a specific camera:
+The program can be used with a specific camera, eg. USB-Webcam:

 ```
 python3 app.py --device 2